SriRohith/TheatreSeating/README.md

 ### Installing and Demo

-Run as Java Application from main class: TheatreSeating.java
+Run as Java Application from main class: TheaterSeating.java

 Sample Input's & Output's